Quant-Insight/Qi_API/2.Pull_Data/README.md

 These are examples of directly pulling all of the Qi timeseries data across all Asset classes.
 There are multiple pre-defined functions which will allow the user to pull timeseries data.

 e.g
-  One example is our 'get_model_data' function which will allow output a dataframe with the following columns:
+  One example is our 'get_model_data' function which will allow you to output a dataframe with the following columns:

               * Dates - dataframe index.
               * FVG - model FVG values for each day requested.